appwrite/demos-for-angular/file-upload-example/README.md

   }
 ```

-To remove a file you only need to pass the file's `id`.
+To remove a file, you only need to pass the file's `id`.

 #### Previewing a file